Cart

 How an Infrared Thermometer Gun Works

-All objects emit infrared energy (heat).
+All objects emit infrared energy as heat.
 The hotter an object is, the more infrared radiation it emits.
-Infrared thermometers use sensors to detect this radiation and convert it into a temperature value displayed on screen.
+Infrared thermometers use a sensor to detect this energy and convert it into a temperature value displayed on the screen.

 Key Component: The Thermopile Sensor

-The sensor absorbs IR energy through the lens and converts it into electrical signals.
-The thermometer’s processor calculates the surface temperature based on these signals.
+The thermopile sensor absorbs infrared energy through the lens and converts it into electrical signals.
+The thermometer’s processor then calculates the surface temperature based on those signals.

 The laser dot does not measure temperature.
 It simply helps you aim at the surface being tested.